dank4000/security-page/docs/markdown-content original.md

 - Our strict internal procedure prevents any employee or administrator from gaining access to user data.
 Limited exceptions can be made for customer support.
 - All our employees sign a Non-Disclosure and Confidentiality Agreement when joining the company to protect our customers' sensitive information.
-- All visitors to our site are signed in, prior to access to the office area.